A shortcut to adiabaticity in a cavity with a moving mirror: Adiabatic shortcuts for dynamical Casimir effect

 For a static cavity of size $L_0$, the general solution to the Moore equation reads $R(t)=t/L_0 + r(t)$, where $r(t)$ is an arbitrary function of period $2 L_0$.
 The usual modes for the static cavity are obtained setting $r(t)=0$.
 Assuming that the right mirror is at rest in the IN and OUT regions, i.e. for $t\to\pm\infty$, we can define the IN Moore function as the solution of Eq.\eqref{Mooreq} such that $R_{\rm IN}(t)\to t/L_{0}$ as $t\to -\infty$, and $R_{\rm OUT}$ as the solution that satisfies $R_{\rm OUT}(t)\to t/L_{1}$ as $t\to +\infty$, where $L_0$ and $L_1$ are the initial and final sizes of the cavity, respectively.
 These functions determine the IN and OUT modes through Eq.\eqref{Mooremodes}.
 In general we will have that, as $t\to + \infty$, $R_{\rm IN}(t)=R_{\rm OUT}(t) + r(t)$, with a non-vanishing periodic function $r(t)$.
 The IN and OUT field modes will be connected by a non-trivial Bogoliubov transformation, which describes physically the creation of particles induced by the motion of the right mirror, or DCE, and is encoded in the non-vanishing function $r(t)$.

-To evaluate the time evolution of the mean value of the energy-momentum tensor in a thermal state, one can follow the traditional approach based on point-splitting regularization.
+To evaluate the time evolution of the mean value of the energy-momentum tensor in a thermal state, one can follow the traditional approach based on point-splitting regularisation.
 The result is \cite{Fulling, Birrel}

 with

 where $F(TL_0)$ is related to the initial thermal energy of the cavity